 Includes image search, local search, video search, academic search, news search and industry-specific vertical search engines.

-Social interaction among people in which they create, share or exchange information and ideas in virtual communities and networks.
-Some examples include Twitter, Facebook, Instagram, and Google+.
+Online social interaction among people in which they create, share or exchange information and ideas in virtual communities and networks.
+Some examples include Twitter, Facebook, Instagram and Google+.